 10. You need custom foot orthotics.

 If you experience foot or lower leg pain, you’re likely to get a more speedy diagnosis and treatment recommendations from a podiatrist.
 Podiatrists can diagnose and provide a wide range of medical care for problems of the foot, ankle, and lower leg including a prescription referral for your private insurance for orthotics.
-The podiatrist will recommend booking in to see our pedorthist for orthotics as this is her specialty.
+The podiatrist will recommend booking in to see our pedorthist for orthotics.